MONEI/monei-python-sdk/README.md

 ```

 The test configuration is defined in `pyproject.toml` under the `[tool.pytest.ini_options]` section and includes settings for test discovery, coverage reporting, and custom markers.

+## Documentation

+For the full documentation, check our [Documentation portal](https://docs.monei.com/api/).

+For a comprehensive overview of all MONEI features and integration options, visit our main documentation portal.
+There you can explore guides for:

+* Using a prebuilt payment page with MONEI Hosted payment page
+* Building a custom checkout with MONEI UI components
+* Integrating with multiple e-commerce platforms
+* Connecting with business platforms and marketplaces